cloudfoundry/cf-mysql-release/docs/cluster-behavior.md

   - If the single node is bootstrapped, it will create a new one-node cluster.
 The result:
     - There are now two clusters, one cluster with a single node and another cluster with two nodes.
     - This split-brain scenario will not be healed even if the network partition is removed.
     - Both clusters will consider themselves healthy, and the single-node cluster will accept new data even though it cannot perform any kind of replication.
-Currently this is not a danger because only one node in the cluster receives connections.
+    - The monit control scripts will never attempt to bootstrap after the first bosh deploy, so the danger here is limited to operator actions.

 #### iptables rules for simulating partition
 On the node you wish to partition, execute the following: